برجاء الإنتظار ...

 24 months.

-This medicine must not be used after the expiry date which is stated on the vial label and carton after 'EXP'.
+Do not use this medicine after the expiry date which is stated on the vial label and carton after 'EXP'.
 Where only a month and year is stated, the expiry date refers to the last day of that month.

 Storage Conditions